-For people in business the variations are numerous and you can even have a negatively geared property in the family trust and get the tax benefit if operating out of an appropriate business structure.
+For people in business, the variations are numerous and you can even have a negatively geared property in the family trust and get the tax benefit if operating out of an appropriate business structure.

-When the time is right, if ever, you can pass control of the trust over to your adult child.
+When the time is right if ever, you can pass control of the trust over to your adult child.

-Of course, because you had the correct advice when setting up the trust structure and included a company as trustee there will be no capital gains tax or stamp duty payable.
+Of course, because you had the correct advice when setting up the trust structure and included a company as a trustee there will be no capital gains tax or stamp duty payable.

 Even after you pass over control, you can still retain a level of control but let your child borrow against the property for further investments or you can decide to let go completely.

 There are certain mechanisms you can keep in place to safeguard the property from your child’s potential spending spree or their family breakdown so there is a lot of flexibility in this strategy.

 Another benefit of seeing a good property specialist with tax experience is that the correct trust can be set up and as such, it can be handed down from generation to generation.